Dash-OS/tcl-state-manager/README.md

 # Tcl State Manager (TSM)

+**Note:** Currently setup to work in the Tcl Package Manager we have not yet released so this likely will not work quite yet without some changes.
+This is just an initial commit.

 Managing the state of our applications can often prove to be a task which gets more and more unorganized and messy as our applications grow and evolve.
 As more side effects are built off of our data model(s) it becomes a necessity to